Living alone after a breakup may be the tonic you need to get you back on your own feet, start feeling better and mending your broken heart.

 The shock and sadness you are feeling are to be expected and getting through and past this raw stage is important before making any big decisions.

 It is also an important stage in accepting what has happened with many people believing they can win their other half back at this point.
-But, in reality, it’s unlikely for most.
+But, in reality, it’s unlikely to be for the right reasons for most.
 Using the time to pass through feelings of anger and sorrow will aid the mourning of the relationship’s demise.
 Accepting a relationship is over is key to making progress and moving on.

 2 Keep busy